-The intestinal welfare is a crucial parameter in animal production, changes in the welfare cause disbiosis (bacterial enteritis, enteritis non-specific, bacterial overgrowth of population, clostridiosis or wet beds problems), necrotic enteritis
+The intestinal welfare is a crucial parameter in animal production, changes in the welfare cause disbiosis (bacterial enteritis, enteritis non-specific, bacterial overgrowth of population, clostridiosis or wet beds problems), necrotic enteritis and coccidiosis.

 The intestinal welfare is a not good known term that includes different status like absence of clinical and/or sub clinical disease, state of intestines that allows the intestine all the genetic potential for growth, optimum state of the intestine that allows optimizing the functions of digestive tract.